Pressure ulcer: Sites

-Common pressure sore sites include the skin over the ischial tuberosity, the sacrum, the heels of the feet, over the heads of the long bones of the foot, buttocks, over the shoulder, and over the back of the head.
+Common pressure sore sites include the skin over the coccyx, the sacrum, the ischia/ischium, the heels of the feet, over the heads of the long bones of the foot, buttocks, over the shoulder, and over the back of the head.

+Pressure reduction

+Pressure must be removed from high risk body areas by frequent changes in position in bed or chair including turning side to side.
+Chair cushions and air mattresses should be used for immobile patients.
+Heels should be off of the bed.

+Adequate diet

+Eating by mouth is preferred and intake of food and fluid should meet calorie, protein and fluid needs.
+Work with a dietician if needed.
+Supplements may be needed.

 Biofilm

 Biofilm is one of the most common reasons for delayed healing in pressure ulcers.
 Biofilm occurs rapidly in wounds and stalls healing by keeping the wound inflamed.
 Frequent debridement and antimicrobial dressings are needed to control the biofilm.
-Infection prevents healing of pressure ulcers.
+Infection prevents the healing of pressure ulcers.
 Signs of pressure ulcer infection include slow or delayed healing and pale granulation tissue.
 Signs and symptoms of systemic infection include fever, pain, redness, swelling, warmth of the area, and purulent discharge.
 Additionally, infected wounds may have a gangrenous smell, be discolored, and may eventually produce more pus.

 In order to eliminate this problem, it is imperative to apply antiseptics at once.
 Hydrogen peroxide (a near-universal toxin) is not recommended for this task as it increases inflammation and impedes healing.
+Cleaning the open wound with hypochlorous acid is helpful.
 Dressings with cadexomer iodine, silver, or honey have been shown to penetrate bacterial biofilms.
 Systemic antibiotics are not recommended in treating local infection in a pressure ulcer, as it can lead to bacterial resistance.
 They are only recommended if there is evidence of advancing cellulitis, bony infection, or bacteria in the blood.